westbaymonument/building-the-better-way/docs/agile-project-guidelines/agile-implementation-challenges/agile-implementation-challenges.md

 - If guests are attending standup that aren’t on the team, are they aware that their role is that of an observer first?
 - Is everyone on the team able to get through their own standup items, and are tangents put on hold for follow-up after the entire team has gone?

-When meetings become inefficient, remember that Agile Scrum ceremonies are for the benefit of— and owned by— the team.
+When meetings become inefficient, remember this: Agile Scrum ceremonies are for the benefit of, and owned by, the team.
 As such, the team always has the power to change their format.

 ### Tips for maintaining engagement in Scrum team meetings